IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/README.md

 This exercise will introduce the [IBM Cloud Functions Web UI](https://cloud.ibm.com/functions/).
 This application helps to manage your IBM Cloud Functions applications from a web browser, rather than using the command-line.

-_Once you have completed this exercise, you will have…_
+_Once you have completed this exercise, you will have..._

 * **Understood how to find and use the IBM Cloud Functions Web UI.**